ahern55/ahern55.github.io/README.md

 The out-of-place stylesheet is just a bootstrap isolation I needed when designing https://u.osu.edu/fehescaperoom2021/

-Thanks github for free html hosting!
+Thanks github for the free html hosting!